 - Find a coach that is specially trained to understand the specific manifestations of your ADHD and help you learn to advocate for yourself and to maximize your strengths and navigate around your weaknesses.
 Edge Foundation specializes in matching high school and college students with specially trained coaches who provide support, structure and accountability to bridge the difficult transition to college that is particularly difficult for those with ADHD.

-- Be sure to visit https://edgefoundation.org/schools/adhd-friendly-colleges/ for a free College Survival Guide.
+- Be sure to check out our free College Survival Guide.